Henry Royce: Royce Ltd

 His increasing wealth in the latter half of the 1890s led Royce in 1898 to commission architect Paul Ogden (1856-1940) to design for him and his wife a four-bedroom house with two bathrooms on Legh Road in the town of Knutsford, 14 mi south-west of Manchester.
 Named “Brae Cottage”, it was one of the first houses to have electricity in the area, which was sourced from a generator in a small building in the garden.
 Besides music (in particular Gilbert and Sullivan), Royce’s favourite form of relaxation was gardening, but as he worked long hours he installed floodlights of his own design to allow him to do his gardening in the evening.
 The house was sold in 1907, when Royce moved to Derby.

 In 1902, the company supplied electric motors for Pritchetts and Gold, a London-based battery-maker that had diversified into building electric cars.

 Unfortunately, Royce’s plans for ongoing commercial growth were by curtailed by a recession after the Second Boer War in the European electrical industry.
 The resulting contraction in their home market caused German manufacturers to sharply lower the prices of their products on the United Kingdom market.
 Simultaneously there was increased competition from companies such as General Electric Company (GEC), British Thomson-Houston which was majority owned by General Electric of America, and the entry of the American Westinghouse (via its subsidiary British Westinghouse Electric and Manufacturing Co) into the United Kingdom market also impacted on Royce Ltd’s profitability.
 For instance, the price of electrical motors had fallen by over 50% by 1905.
 In response the company attempted to remain competitive by lowering its costs, while maintaining Royce’s personal belief in quality.
-The financial stress in combination with Royce’s prediction for working long hours began to show.
+The financial stress in combination with Royce’s prediliction for working long hours began to show.
 As his friend was vital to the success of the company Claremont on medical advice attempted to get Royce out to enjoy the fresh air.
 To assist in this, on the doctor’s suggestion Claremont purchased a small De Dion-Bouton four-wheeler to make it easier for Royce to commute between his home and the factory.
 Despite this in 1902 Royce had a nervous collapse.
 In response to the insistence of the other directors and his wife that he needed a rest, Royce accompanied her on a sea voyage to South Africa to visit her relatives.
 After ten weeks of no contact with the company a refreshed Royce returned to the United Kingdom in late 1902.